jdeolive/geotools-old/spike/web/sphinx/source/examples/querylab.rst

 Query Lab
 =========

 This tutorial illustrates how to query feature collections in GeoTools.
-We will build an application that loads a shapefile and displays the attributes of features that match a query condition.
+In the earlier tutorials we have been working with shapefiles.
+In this lab we will also bring out the big guns - a real spatial database.

+If you are working in an enterprise that has as spatial database (e.g. Oracle, DB2) or geospatial middleware (e.g.
+ArcSDE) you can use GeoTools to connect to your existing infrastructure.
+Here we will use `PostGIS
+<http://postgis.refractions.net/>`_ which is a spatially-enabled extension of PostgreSQL supporting *Simple
+Features for SQL*, and build an application that can connect

 .. image:: querylab.gif